spacebro/spacebro-client/README.md

   }
 ]
 ```

+Do not forget to add the event you want to broadcast to the actionList.

 The clientName parameter is the name of you client.
 You will see it in the Spacebro log.